cfengine/documentation/bundles-logs-functions-variables/Bundles-for-agent/Bundles-for-agent-0-files-in-agent-promises.markdown

 ```

-**Notes**:

-POSIX ACL are available in CFEngine Community starting with 3.4.0.
-NTFS
-ACL are available with CFEngine Nova or above.
-Form of the permissions
+Form of the permissions is as follows:
-is:

 ```cf3
                 aces = {